 - the requirements of that business either for employees to carry out work of a particular kind or at a particular place, have ceased or diminished, or are expected to cease or diminish.

-A dismissal by reason of redundancy is, on the face of it, fair.
-Whether such a dismissal is in fact fair or unfair will then turn on whether the Tribunal considers that the employer acted reasonably in treating the redundancy" as a sufficient reason for dismissing the employee".
+Whether such a dismissal is in fact fair or unfair will turn on whether an employment tribunal considers that the employer acted reasonably in treating the redundancy "as a sufficient reason for dismissing the employee".

-Statutory redundancy pay entitlement is in addition to contractual entitlements.
+The entitlement to be paid is in addition to contractual entitlements.
 A redundant employee is fully entitled to his proper notice of dismissal or pay in lieu and any other payments to which he may be entitled pursuant to contract, as well as to statutory redundancy pay.

 Full time to part time

-For avoidance of doubt, this note is to confirm that it is possible, although not common, that in law a change from full time employment to part time employment can count as a dismissal by reason of redundancy followed by re-engagement on new terms.
+For avoidance of doubt, it is possible, although not common, that in law a change from full time employment to part time employment can count as a dismissal by reason of redundancy followed by re-engagement on new terms.
 The question depends on whether on the facts of any particular case the statutory definition of redundancy is satisfied.

 Whether the dismissal in such a case is or is not unfair dismissal is a separate question.